RSDKModding/RSDK-Modding-Wiki/docs/RSDKv2/RetroScript/Functions/Drawing/SetTintTable.md

 `ColourMode`

-:   TODO: this (it seems to affect the colours... but in what way?
+:   TODO: this (it seems to affect the colours... but in what way... i think it inverts the value?
 0 affects none, 1 affects red, 2 affects green, 3 affects blue?)

 `Param4`